The leading Speaker Bureau for keynote & motivational speakers in business, politics, economy & management

 Peter Sommer is an experienced commentator on television, radio and for newspapers.
 The LSE Press and Information Office should be able to give some guidance here, but he tends to do about 12-15 interviews a year for the major tv news bulletins and current affairs programs, usually on topics to do with information and computer security, cyberwarfare and Internet safety.

-For speaking enquiries or to book Professor Peter Sommer contact a Specialist Speakers agent on 01455 633289 or email Specialist Speakers
+For availability, speaking enquiries and fees or to book Peter Sommer contact a Specialist Speakers agent on 01455 633289 or email Specialist Speakers

 Speaker Bureau Affiliates